kayleeexn/Group-D---FA24/README.md

 ## Additional Libraries:
-\n React
+React
-\n Node.js
+Node.js

 ## Additional Tools:
-\n Figma
+Figma

 ## Getting started(installation):
-A link to the website will be provided/How to set up a local server to host the website on your own computer.
+A link to the website will be provided or how to set up a local server to host the website on your own computer.

 ## How to use this project: